heyswappy/Enigma-Machine-Emulator/README.md

 In addition to this each rotor can be programmed for its initial offset.

 # Complexities
 The main challenge behind the emulator is the fact that an actual enigma machine use a closed circuit path to ensure that when in ith state; if character c ciphers to character c' then it is guaranteed that character c' would have ciphered to character c.
+This is a little complicated in software as there is no physical entity.

 # NOTE
 The emulator does not supports plugboard yet.
 A minor complication for additional security.